 - 1. The student may attend summer school and pass the course. - 2.
 The student may repeat the course for an entire school year and pass the course. - 3.
-Students may enroll in APEX lab for credit recovery. - 4.
-In courses where the Regents exam is the final exam, a student may repeat the course for only one semester, if the student has already passed the Regents exam. - 5.
+In courses where the Regents exam is the final exam, a student may repeat the course for only one semester, if the student has already passed the Regents exam. - 4.
 A student may "test out" of a course he/she is repeating.
-The student must have a passing overall grade for semester one to be eligible to "test out."
+The student must have a passing overall grade for both marking period one and two to be eligible to "test out."